timtouch/Revature-Notes/Week 5 EmberJS-DevOps/README.md

 - The model is passed from the Route to the Controller by default using the `setupController()` function.
 The Controller is then often used to decorate the model with display properties such as retrieving the full name from a name model.
 - A Controller is usually paired with an individual Route of the same name.
 ### Models
-- Models are objects that represent the underlying data that your applicatino presents to the user Different apps will have very different models, depending on what problems they're trying to solve.
+- Models are objects that represent the underlying data that your application presents to the user.
+Different apps will have very different models, depending on what problems they're trying to solve.
 ### Adapter
 - Has the endpoints to connect to an API (REST/JSON/Other)
 - RESTAdapter